devops-sathsara/ci-cd-iac-terraform/README.md

 ## CI/CD Pipeline
 The CI/CD pipeline consists of multiple stages to ensure a smooth and controlled deployment process.
 The stages are as follows:

-* Validate: Runs terraform validate to check the syntactical validity of the IaC.
+* **Validate**: Runs terraform validate to check the syntactical validity of the IaC.
-* Format: Runs terraform fmt to ensure consistent formatting of the IaC files.
+* **Format**: Runs terraform fmt to ensure consistent formatting of the IaC files.
-* Lint: Uses Checkov to verify that the IaC follows specific practices and conventions.
+* **Lint**: Uses Checkov to verify that the IaC follows specific practices and conventions.
-* Secure: Utilizes TFSec to enforce security best practices for the IaC.
+* **Secure**: Utilizes TFSec to enforce security best practices for the IaC.
-* Test: Executes Terratest to validate the functional correctness of the IaC. **
+* **Test**: Executes Terratest to validate the functional correctness of the IaC. **
-* Cost: Utilizes InfraCost to ensure that the infrastructure cost is within the defined limits.
+* **Cost**: Utilizes InfraCost to ensure that the infrastructure cost is within the defined limits.

 ### Format
 Maintain consistent formatting across your IaC files using terraform fmt.
 This stage automatically formats your Terraform code according to predefined style guidelines, enhancing readability and maintainability.

 ```
   - name: Terraform Format
     run: |
         cd src
         terraform fmt -check
 ```

 ### Validate